WasinUddy/2190152-Advanced-Computer-Programming-Laboratory/README.md

 ## Acknowledgments

 I would like to express my sincere gratitude to Asst.
-Prof. Sukree Sinthupinyo, Ph.D., for their exceptional guidance and dedication in the **2190152 Advanced Computer Programming Laboratory** course.
+Prof. Sukree Sinthupinyo, Ph.D., and Pitchaya Sitthi-amorn, Ph.D., for their exceptional guidance and dedication in the **2190152 Advanced Computer Programming Laboratory** course.

 ## How to Use This Repository